FairwindsOps/charts/README.md

 ### e2e Testing

 Charts are installed into a [kind](https://github.com/kubernetes-sigs/kind) cluster.
-You can provide a folder called `ci` with a set of `*-values.yaml` files to test more scendarios.
+You can provide a folder called `ci` with a set of `*-values.yaml` files to provide overrides for the e2e test.

 ## Usage